Here’s our comparison of a futon vs sleeper sofa including their differences in design, dimensions, cost and which is better between a futon and sofa.

 Japan is famous for its innovations in technology and architecture.
 But they are also known for popularizing futons, an earlier form of a mattress.
 The Japanese and other neighboring Asians favor futons for two reasons: portable features and their health benefits.

 Because traditional futons are not as thick as full-sized mattresses and lay flat on tatami floors, they help align your spine while sleeping.
 In effect, futons prevent you from waking up with the dreaded back pain.
-During the day, you can simply fold and tuck them in the corner make them great space saving beds.
+During the day, you can simply fold and tuck them in the corner, making them great space saving beds.

 There are more options than one when you go hunting for futons.
-It has evolved from being a foldable thin mattress on the floor to a convertible futon.
-Check out the different futon types below:
+It has evolved from being a foldable thin mattress on the floor to a convertible bed.
+Check out the different types below:

-This type of futon is more akin to a folding bed.
-Tri-fold futons have thinner futons and frames, ideal only for quick naps or as a daybed.
+This type is more akin to a folding bed.
+Tri-fold futons have thinner mattresses and frames, ideal only for quick naps or as a daybed.

-But, how different are futons from sleeper sofa design-wise?
+But how different are futons from sleeper sofas design-wise?

 For starters, sleeper sofas are closer to a traditional bed.
 The base foam or mattress is eight to 14 inches thick.
 They also weigh a lot because of their more solid support than bi-fold futons.
 That said, they are ideal for long-term use.

-Like any living room sofa, sleeper sofas come in a variety of designs too.
+Like any living room couch, sleeper sofas come in a variety of designs, too.
 You can have them upholstered in fabric or leather.
-Some of the sleeper sofas also have extra storage space for blankets, linens, and pillows.
+Some of the sleepers also have extra storage space for blankets, linens, and pillows.

-Futons are available from twin size (38 x 75 inches) to king-size mattresses (76 x 80 inches).
+Futons are available in sizes from twin (38 x 75 inches) to king-size mattresses (76 x 80 inches).
 But the standard size measures 54 inches by 75 inches.

-As for sleeper sofas, they are larger than futons.
-However, their mattresses also come in similar sizes as futons, from twin-size mattresses to king-size mattresses.
+As for sleeper sofa sizes, they are larger than futons.
+However, their mattresses also come in sizes similar to futons, from twin to king-size mattresses.

 The comfort of your sleep relies on the thickness, quality, and type of your mattresses and frames.